image of computer and ipad with graph and student names

-From Overworked Teacher to Empowered Case Manager
+From Overworked Teacher to Activated Classroom Team

 Becoming a co-founder fresh out of a design bootcamp, I was a bit naive about the scope and variety of responsibilities I was walking into.
 But when you’re building something truly meaningful, and the people you’re building it for are part of the most overworked workforce in the United States, you step up.
 You fail fast.
 Move forward.
 Repeat.

-I designed and managed the Mela Mela product from 0 to 1a data collection and classroom management workspace designed to fill the gaps in existing systems.
+I designed and managed the Mela Mela product from 0 to 1.
+A data collection and classroom management workspace designed to fill the gaps in existing systems.
 Today, it’s a live product, supporting education professionals in their day-to-day workflows.

 Becoming a co-founder fresh out of a design bootcamp, I was a bit naive about the scope and variety of responsibilities I was walking into.
 But when you’re building something truly meaningful, and the people you’re building it for are part of the most overworked workforce in the United States, you step up.
 You fail fast.
 Move forward.
 Repeat.

-I designed and managed the Mela Mela product from 0 to 1a data collection and classroom management workspace designed to fill the gaps in existing systems.
+I designed and managed the Mela Mela product from 0 to 1.
+A data collection and classroom management workspace designed to fill the gaps in existing systems.
 Today, it’s a live product, supporting education professionals in their day-to-day workflows.

 My Role